katcipis/sophia/notes/books/the-making-of-prince-of-persia.md

 ## Attention to Detail

-Even though  he had a lot of doubts regarding his own skills, it is obvious that what made him great was attention to detail, in my opinion it always is, and that is why it is hard to find people who are great on creative work, because attention to detail is not something that comes easy on our species.
+Even though  he had a lot of doubts regarding his own skills, it is obvious that one of the main things that made him great was attention to detail, in my opinion it always is an important aspect of greatness, and that is why it is hard to find people who are great on creative work, because attention to detail is not something that comes easy on our species.
+We evolved with strong biases towards best effort and good enough, which to achieve mastery is certainly not enough.

 He reviewed some ports of Karateka to other platforms and it lacked so much in attention to detail that he couldn't even provide clear criticism about it,